-Figure 3-14.
-Mode Dial at Shutter Priority Position
+Figure 3-12.
+Mode Dial at S for Shutter Priority Mode

-In this mode, designated by the S position on the mode dial, as shown in Figure 3-14, you can set the shutter to be open for a time ranging from 30 seconds to 1/4000 of a second.
+In this mode, designated by the S position on the mode dial, as shown in Figure 3-12, you can set the shutter to be open for a time ranging from 30 seconds to 1/4000 of a second, or 1/8000 second if Silent Shooting is turned on, which causes the electronic shutter to be used.

 If you are photographing fast action, such as a bird in flight, a baseball swing, or a hurdles race at a track meet, and you want to freeze motion with a minimum of blur, you should select a fast shutter speed, such as 1/2000 of a second.
-For Figure 3-15 and Figure 3-16, I used different shutter speeds for images of a group of colored beads as I poured them into a clear plastic pitcher.
+For Figures 3-13 and 3-14, I used different shutter speeds for images of a group of colored beads as I poured them into a clear plastic pitcher.